England Boss Borthwick Adamant Curry Fit To Face Japan After Latest Concussion - UrduPoint

 Curry's return at blindside flanker on Sunday is one of only two changes to the side beaten 29-20 by world champions South Africa last weekend, with George Furbank returning at full-back as England look to end a run of five straight defeats.

-Curry missed last week's loss to the Springboks after he was concussed tackling Australia's Rob Valetini during the 23rd minute of England's 42-37 defeat by the Wallabies at Twickenham on November 9.
+Curry missed last week's loss to the Springboks after he was concussed tackling Australia's Rob Valetini during England's 42-37 defeat by the Wallabies at Twickenham on November 9.

 The tough-tackling Curry, 26, was once dubbed a "kamikaze kid", along with fellow back-row Sam Underhill, by Japan boss Eddie Jones when the Australian coach was in charge of England.